 - People with high emotional intelligence average $29,000 more income per year, say Travis Bradberry and Jean Greaves in their book, Emotional Intelligence 2.0.

-There are three foundational “soft skills” every sales professional can work on to improve sales results:
+So where do you start?
+Research suggests that there are three foundational “soft skills” every sales professional can work on to improve sales results:

 1. Become more self-aware emotionally.